 - Getting Started (Basic Cost Accounting): In this sub-course, you will learn a lot.
-This online cost accounting course is designed for the beginners.
+This online cost accounting course is designed for beginners.
 Students who are just starting out in cost accounting should do this course first.

 - Introduction: In the first section of this sub-course, you will learn the fundamentals of cost accounting.

 - Cost Terms and Purpose: To understand cost accounting in detail, it’s important that you understand each cost term and the purpose of cost accounting.
 In this section, you will learn about direct cost and indirect cost accounting.
-You will also get to know the behaviour of the cost and example on the same.
+You will also get to know the behavior of the cost and example on the same.
 The instructor will also take you through cost function and cost estimation.
-Finally, you will learn about high low method and the example on the same.
+Finally, you will learn about the high low method and the example on the same.

 - Cost Volume Profit Analysis: This is the final section of this sub-course.
 In this section, you will first learn the fundamental of cost volume profit analysis.
 Then you will go through CVP assumptions and practically understand an example on the same.
-Then you will learn about contribution margin ratio of cost, fixed cost and sales volumes, equation method of cost, and contribution margin method of cost.
+Then you will learn about the contribution margin ratio of cost, fixed cost and sales volumes, equation method of cost, and contribution margin method of cost.
 Then the instructor will take you through the margin of safety and its example and many examples of cost accounting.